OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 Download Linux boot images
 -----------------------------

-For each EL Linux (and other OS) version you should copy Linux boot images to a separate directory on the TFTP_ server, for example, for AlmaLinux_ 8.10::
+For each EL/RHEL_ Linux (and other OS) version you should copy Linux boot images to a separate directory on the TFTP_ server, for example, for AlmaLinux_ 8.10::

   mkdir /var/lib/tftpboot/AlmaLinux-8.10-x86_64/